 No. We are working with schools to ensure they will not miss any direct, academic instruction.
-School districts allow the students to leave the school campus during one of their elective classes or during their lunch/recess times.
+The students are transported off the school campus during one of their elective classes or during their lunch/recess times.

 What are we using for curriculum?

-After reviewing several curriculums, a program developed and implemented for 40 years was selected by SOS!
+After reviewing several curriculums, a curriculum developed and implemented for 40 years by the organization Bible2School was selected by SOS!
 For the Students.
-We avoid getting into theology and doctrine of church denominations but focus on the fundamental lessons taught in the Bible that teaches character and how to live a better life.
+The curriculum avoids getting into theology and doctrine of church denominations but focuses on the fundamental lessons taught in the Bible that teaches character and how to live a better life.